Codecademy/docs/content/javascript/concepts/strings/strings.md

 ---
-Title: 'Strings'
+Title: "Strings"
-Description: 'Strings are a primitive data type.
-They are any grouping of characters (letters, spaces, numbers, or symbols) surrounded by single quotes or double quotes.'
+Description: "Strings are a primitive data type.
+They are any grouping of characters (letters, spaces, numbers, or symbols) surrounded by single quotes or double quotes."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'Strings'
+  - "Strings"
-  - 'Methods'
+  - "Methods"
-  - 'Data Types'
+  - "Data Types"
 CatalogContent:
-  - 'introduction-to-javascript'
+  - "introduction-to-javascript"
-  - 'paths/create-a-back-end-app-with-javascript'
+  - "paths/create-a-back-end-app-with-javascript"
 ---

 **Strings** are a primitive data type.
 They are any grouping of characters (letters, spaces, numbers, or symbols) surrounded by single quotes `'` or double quotes `"`.